Plain packaging is a key part of Australia’s comprehensive package of tobacco control measures, which include:

 - legislation to restrict internet advertising of tobacco products in Australia, effective from 6 September 2012;

-- record investments in anti-smoking social marketing campaigns;
+- anti-smoking social marketing campaigns;

 - the 25 per cent tobacco excise increase in April 2010;